Interactively provide translations for a package's messages

 special care (e.g. that have escape sequences or use templates).
 For

-templated messages (e.g., that use %s
+templated messages (e.g., that use %s), the user-provided message

 must match the templates of the English message.
 The templates don't